SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 ## Institutional Portals, Journals and Project Portals

-It is also possible for institutions to start their own Portal within the Research Catalogue.
+It is possible for institutions to start their own Portal within the Research Catalogue.
-Having a portal will allows institutions to:
+Having a portal will allow institutions to:

 - Publish research to a highly relavant audience (there are 30000 registered users in the RC, all specific to the Artistic Research field).
 - Use the RC to manage, edit, review and publish a rich media online journal
 - Use RC as a teaching platform for students
-- Organize researchers in portal subgroups, that allow for easy collaboration of a small group of authors.
+- Organize researchers in portal subgroups, for easy collaboration of a small group of authors.
 - Publish and share research resources interally to only the users connected to the portal
 - Use the RC as a closed archive

-For more information, please contact
+For more information, please contact Society for Artistic Research (SAR).